Pachwenko/dotfiles2/README.md

 ```

 NOTE: If you hit a key and wait a second, neovim will show all possible shortcuts!
 Uses which-key plugin.

+### Adding custom configs for Neovim

+You will need to visit the folder in this repo at `patricks_neovim/.config/patricks_neovim/` and make your changes there.
+The lua/plugins folder has all the Lazy syntax plugins.
+Lua/Core folder is more vanilla neovim configurations.
+Lua/Custom_stuff directory are experimental packages, either things I've made myself or I'm not too sure what to do with yet.
+This is a living config but generally it's set up for Python and Javascript development.

 ##### Vim keymappings